Shine Armor Fortify Quick Coat Review

 Despite all the problems with Shine Armor so far, my disappointment doesn’t end there.

-I always like to test detailing companies’ customer service because I feel it’s an important part of the product experience.
+I always like to test detailing companies’ customer service because for me it feels like it’s an important part of the product experience.

 So I called Shine Armor’s customer service phone number and stated I had a problem with the product.
 I got put on hold… and waited over 20 minutes before getting connected to a real person!
 This is totally unacceptable in my opinion, and just goes to show that Shine Armor really doesn’t care about the customers they’re selling to.

-With a lackluster formula, deceptive marketing tactics, and poor customer service, I would advise you to stay away from Shine Armor Fortify Quick Coat.
+With a lackluster formula, deceptive marketing tactics which includes sponsored reviews and fake testimonials, and poor customer service, I would advise you to stay away from Shine Armor Fortify Quick Coat.
+I cannot even recommend you to give it a try and see for yourself.
 To be fair, I have only tested this one product and haven’t tried the rest.
 If you’re interested in learning more, feel free to click the button below and find them on Amazon:

 Product Quality Scores